UPPMAX/programming_formalisms/docs/git/apply_merge.md

     git pull
     ```

-???- question "Enjoy a video?"
+???- question "Prefer a video?"

     You can find a video [here](https://youtu.be/BSi9nFhlgwM)